Richland sheriff opens probe into potential misuse of county government credit cards

 Councilman Joe Walker said the council ought to disband its use of spending cards, and limit the amounts of discretionary spending available to council members.

-If the proposal receives support from his colleagues on the council, Walker expects it will be reviewed by the county's finance committee.
+Walker said Tuesday he expected his proposal will be reviewed by the county's finance committee.
 He said he welcomed the sheriff's probe into county spending.

 "We need finality to some of these dangling issues that the county just can’t seem to get behind," Walker said.